What is Identity and Access Management (IAM)?

 For example, IAM technologies that store and manage identities to provide SSO or multi-factor authentication (MFA) capabilities cannot detect and prevent identity-driven attacks in real time.
 Likewise, IAM solutions are an important part of the overall identity strategy, but they typically lack deep visibility into endpoints, devices, and workloads in addition to identities and user behavior.

 At the same time, identity protection does not replace IAM policies, programs, and technologies.
-Rather, identity protection serves to complement and enhance IAM with advanced threat detection and prevention capabilities.
-It adds much-needed security for every user — be it a human, service account, or privileged account — to help negate security risks within Active Directory, which is widely considered to be the weakest link in an organization’s cyber defense.
+Instead identity protection serves to complement and enhance IAM with advanced threat detection and prevention capabilities.
+It adds much-needed security for every user — whether it’s a human, service account, or privileged account — to help negate security risks within Active Directory.

-Finally, though identity security and IAM are critical capabilities within the security architecture, it is important to remember these are just two components within a broader security platform.
+Finally, though identity security and IAM are critical capabilities within the security architecture, it is important to remember that these are just two components within a broader security platform.
 To ensure the strongest protection, organizations must develop a comprehensive cyber defense strategy that includes endpoint security, IT security, cloud workload protection, and container security.
-The identity security solution and IAM tool should also integrate with the organization’s Zero Trust architecture.

 IAM benefits